WStrellis/azure-204/VM_and_app_service.md

 - images can be digitally signed to avoid corruption or infection
 - all images are encrypted at rest
 - choice of data center

+# Azure Container Instances
+- Deploy isolated containers without managing underlying container manager
+- Persist data using Azure File Shares
+- Container gets public IP and FQDN

+# Azure Kubernetes Service
+Kubernetes is a Container Orchestration Platform.
+Kubernetes is installed on each vm in a group of vms known as a `cluster`.
+One of the vms is designated as the `main` node.
+This node is used to manage the other nodes.
+Pods- a logical grouping of containers within a node

+Benefits of kubernetes:
+- load balancing
+- healing - If a pod fails the main node will create a new one
+- rolling deployments - if an image is updated the main node will created new containers from the updated image one container at a time so services are not disrupted.
+- can replicate pods

+# ARM Templates
+- Resources
+    - what will be deployed
+- Variables
+    - values to use in template
+- Parameters
+    - values used in deployment phase
+- Outputs
+    - values returned from deployed resources